 This course presents a global approach to literature based on poetry, short stories, drama, novels, fables, myths and legends from around the world.
 Students will encounter some of the world’s greatest authors and will be challenged by the relevance of their works and the values inherent in them.
 Students develop a strong literary background and greater experience with literary discourse, which is utilized in the development of their writing skills.
 In addition, the course includes a mandatory Senior Project research paper and a variety of portfolio writing assignments.
 Numerous essays and short readings will be included in the curriculum to model writing techniques.
 College applications, college essay writing and SAT preparation are also features of this course.

-A full year course.
-Students will learn basic probability and statistics as well as more advanced topics such as standard deviation, normal distribution, and hypothesis testing.
-Personal financial issues are also explored.
-Student will learn real world topics such as financial planning and money management, budgeting, insurance, consumer credit advantages and disadvantages, home ownership, and investments.
+Financial Math: Personal financial issues are explored.
+Students will learn real world topics such as financial planning and money management, budgeting, insurance, consumer credit advantages and disadvantages, home ownership, and investments.

 The aims and goals of physical education are very broad-based.
 It does not deal with physical well being alone.
 It should benefit the whole individual and aid his/her development in such a way that he/she is in a position to promote the well-being of the society in general.
 It should increase the individual’s physical, mental and intellectual capabilities for the benefit of the society.
 It also helps in developing leadership qualities and social skills as well as the ability to handle completion effectively.